 But Peru, Colombia and Costa Rica have been hailed as the “fastest-growing” innovators.
 Colombia and Peru scored above the regional average in all categories of innovation, while the report describes Costa Rica as one of the “thriving economies” of the world.

 Considering the report, Chile is the only country in the region investing enough money on education.
-Chile also has overtaken regional peers in acquiring patents and grooming more number of mobile app developers.
+Chile also has overtaken regional peers in acquiring patents and grooming larger numbers of mobile app developers.

 Brazil’s Declining Innovation

+Brazil slid two positions from last year to 66th place on the index.
+The biggest problem with Brazil is its shrinking skilled talent pool and delays in registering patents.
 But the region’s largest economy is spending a significant sum of money on R&D and bringing out many quality scientific publications.
-It is also home to the region’s large science and technology clusters.
+It is also home to the region’s largest science and technology clusters.

 The University of Sao Paulo (USP) is ranked among the world’s best universities, too, along with the National Autonomous University of Mexico.